-All players, parents, and coaches must conduct themselves within the expected standards outlined in the CAC Code of Conduct and Hockey Edmonton Good of the Game.
+All players, parents, and coaches must conduct themselves within the expected standards outlined in the CAC Code of Conduct and Hockey Edmonton Protect the Game Program.
 Any Parent/Guardian/Family Member or Player not adhering to these policies may be subject to discipline and or removal from the tryout process.

 Final Team Selection